Issue No. 36 ·

 So now we have learned 3 of the most powerful chord substitution techniques known to man (or women, for that matter):

-If you really want to master this business of chord substitutions, then please get my DVD on the subject!
-I've mentioned it before, but until you take the course you have no idea how much it can help you!
-Please click on the banner below to go to the page that tells you about it:
+If you really want to master this business of chord substitutions, then please get my course on the subject!
+I’ve mentioned it before, but until you take the course you have no idea how much it can help you!
+Please click on the product below to learn more: